Our Services

 Published on: 5/6/2026

-Apple cider vinegar may support nerve health by improving blood sugar control, reducing inflammation, providing antioxidant defense, and enhancing circulation but it is not a standalone treatment for neuropathy.
-Safe use requires proper dilution, gradual dosing, and awareness of potential side effects and drug interactions.
+Apple cider vinegar (ACV) may support nerve health by helping regulate blood sugar, reducing inflammation, providing antioxidants, and improving circulation—key factors linked to neuropathy.
+However, ACV is not a standalone treatment for nerve damage.
+Safe use depends on proper dilution, gradual dosing, and awareness of side effects and drug interactions.

 If you're exploring natural ways to support nerve health—especially when dealing with neuropathy—you may have come across apple cider vinegar (ACV).
 As a clinician and health writer, I'll walk you through what we know, what we don't, and how to use ACV safely without creating unnecessary worry.